alekspv/dcos-doc-windows/MesosJenkinsDockerTLSDotNetCompleteGuide.md

 # Abstract

-Purpose of this guide walk reader threw installation process of Jenkins demo case with dynamic windows slaves.
+Purpose of this guide walk reader threw installation process of Jenkins case study with dynamic windows slaves.
-Key feature here is configuring Docker on Docker on  windows nano server DCOS nodes.
+Key feature here is configuring Docker on Docker on Windows nano server DCOS nodes.
-Guide will walk you threw configuration steps and  tehnical aspects of this case
+Guide will walk you threw configuration steps and tehnical aspects of this case.

 # Setup DCOS with Windows nodes